Lead LAMP Developer

 How does a psychology major from USD end up mastering the art of PHP?
 How does a man go from ignoring his parents’ computer to building his own gaming machine as a junior in high school?

-Tyler — resident PHP developer and co-organizer of South Dakota Code Camp — chalks it up to having the interest, but not quite seeing the long-term success.
+Tyler — Lead LAMP Developer and co-organizer of South Dakota Code Camp — chalks it up to having the interest, but not quite seeing the long-term success.
 He never thought he’d be doing web — his degree didn't even have a lick of web knowledge built in.
 More than that, he was worried if he started working with computers, he wouldn’t like it.

 That was then, though — now, it’s an obsession with mechanical keyboards and a constant thirst to develop.
 At work.
 At home.
 Probably in his sleep.